timescale/docs/use-timescale/integrations/observability-alerting/grafana.md

 # Integrate Grafana and Timescale Cloud

+You can use [Grafana](https://grafana.com/docs/) to monitor, visualize and perform analytics on data stored in your $SERVICE_LONG.

-Grafana is an analytics and monitoring tool that you can use to visualize time-series data.
-This page shows you how to set up Grafana with Timescale and create a dashboard and panel.
-It also provides an example of how to visualize geospatial data.
+This page shows you how to connect Grafana with a $SERVICE_LONG, create a dashboard and panel, then  visualize geospatial data.

 <GrafanaConnect />